Higher topological complexity and its symmetrization: Introduction, main results, and organization

-\m In fact, for a path-connected topological group $G$, we prove (\theoref{t:topologicalgroup}) that $\TC_n(G)=\cat(G^{n-1})$---this fact can be thought of as a generalization of the property $\TC(G)=\cat(G)+1$ proved by M.~Farber in \cite[Lemma~8.2]{Finst}.
+\m \theoref{t:topologicalgroup} below gives $\TC_n(G)=\cat(G^{n-1})$ for a path-connected topological group $G$, which extends the $n=2$ property proved by Farber in \cite[Lemma~8.2]{Finst}.
+Lupton and Scherer have recently proved that this property extends to not-necessarily homotopy-associative Hopf spaces (see~\cite{LSh}).

-\m In \secref{s:sym} we consider symmetric versions of higher topological complexity.
-We begin by introducing $\STC(X)$, a minor variation of the symmetric topological complexity $\TC^S(X)$ introduced by Farber and Grant in \cite{FGsym}.
-Although the numerical values of the two invariants differ by at most 1 (\propref{p:compare}), unlike $\TC^S(X)$, $\STC(X)$ is a homotopy invariant (it should be noted that this property does not hold for the {\it monoidal topological complexity} introduced in \cite[Definition 1.3]{IS}, where the stasis property is imposed on the motion planning problem---instead of the symmetry condition we impose on $\STC$).
-Indeed, we construct the corresponding higher analogues $\TC^S_n$ and $\STC_n$, and prove the homotopy invariance of the latter (\propref{p:hinv}).
+\m \secref{s:sym} deals with symmetric versions of higher topological complexity.
+We begin by introducing $\STC(X)$, a variation of the symmetric topological complexity $\TC^S(X)$ introduced in \cite{FGsym}.
+We prove that the numerical values of the two invariants differ at most by a unit (\propref{p:compare}).
+Such a fact should be prised by noticing that, although Farber and Grant observe that $\TC^S(X)$ is not a homotopy invariant, $\STC(X)$ depends only on the homotopy type of $X$.
+It should be noted that the homotopy invariance also fails in general for the {\it monoidal topological complexity} introduced by Iwase and Sakai (see~\cite[Definition 1.3 and Remark~1.4]{IS}), where the stasis property is imposed on the motion planning problem, instead of the symmetry condition we impose on $\STC$.
+We construct the corresponding higher analogues $\TC^S_n$ and $\STC_n$, and prove the homotopy invariance of the latter (\propref{p:hinv}).

-\m The calculation of the $n\th$ higher {\it symmetric} topological complexity of a non-contractible space can turn out to be an extremely difficult task, mainly due to what seems to be poor current knowledge of precise homotopy information about braid spaces (even braid manifolds, for that matter).
-Our main calculations in this direction give:
+\m The calculation of $\TC_n^S$ can turn out to be an extremely difficult task, mainly due to what seems to be a limited current knowledge of precise homotopy information about braid spaces (even braid manifolds, for that matter).
+In \secref{s:bounding} we exhibit evidence leading to conjecture that